ShrutikaSingh/codex.rocks-interview/Codex_Backend_Interview_Task.md

+# Codex.Rocks is a product based company which is building The Fastest Learning Online Software Game to teach kids to learn code.
+To get an OverView of Codex.Rocks Product, You can visit https://codex.rocks/

 # Backend Task

-Your task is to build a simple stateless microservices in Nodejs, with three major functionalities -
+Your task is to build a simple stateless microservices in nodeJs, with three major functionalities -
 - Authentication
 - JSON patching
 - Image Thumbnail Generation